Skip to main content

 `;

-1. Event URL (Optional): URL to receive call status updates (ringing, answered, hung up).
+Add an Event URL to receive call status updates (ringing, answered, hung up).

-3. Select a purchased phone number to link it to this application.
+3. Select a purchased phone number to link to this application.

 4. Click Save.

-Now, any call to this number will be handled by your Answer URL.
+Calls to this number are now handled by your Answer URL.

 This links your browser user to the specific backend logic.

-7. Note down the Username and Password.
-You will use these to login from the browser SDK.
+Click Create and note down the username and password.
+You’ll use these to log in from the browser SDK.

 1. Visit https://rtc-demo.vobiz.ai/.